Definition: What Is a Cache?

 For servers, cached data can be dynamic data saved as simple HTML to speed up the page load time.

-Depending on your use case, you might utilize one of these four main types of caches:
+Depending on your use case, you might utilize one of these caches:

 Web Browser Cache